 BOOKS UNDER CONTRACT

 Hanganu-Bresch, C. Better than well: Orthorexia, or the rhetoric of eating right.
 Under contract with Lexington Books (Health Communication Series).
-Manuscript submission date: December 2019.
+(Tentative submission/publication schedule: 2020-2021)

 Hanganu-Bresch, C.& Kondrlik, K. (Eds.)
 Veg(etari)an arguments in culture, history, and practice: The V word.
 Under contract with Palgrave/McMillan (Animal Ethics Series).
-Manuscript submission date: April 2020.
+(Tentative submission/publication schedule: 2020)

 SPECIAL ISSUE EDITOR

-Guest editor for a Special Issue of Rhetoric of Health and Medicinewith the theme “Food as Medicine” (slated for Spring 2021).
+Guest editor for a Special Issue of Rhetoric of Health and Medicine on the theme of “Food as Medicine” (Spring 2021).

 Hanganu-Bresch, C. (2019).
 Public perceptions of moral insanity in the 19thcentury.
 Journal of Nervous and Mental Disease207(9): 805–814.
 DOI: 10.1097/NMD.0000000000001035.